AdrianAntico/AutoQuant/README.md

 ### **AutoTS()** <img src="https://github.com/AdrianAntico/RemixAutoML/blob/master/AutoTS.png" align="right" width="300" />
 <code>AutoTS()</code>

+* Returns a list containing
+  * A data.table object with a date column and the forecasted values
+  * The model evaluation results
+  * The champion model for later use if desired
+  * The name of the champion model
+  * A time series ggplot with historical values and forecasted values with optional 80% and 95% prediction intervals

 * The models tested internally include:
   * DSHW: Double Seasonal Holt-Winters
   * ARFIMA: Auto Regressive Fractional Integrated Moving Average